There is more to estate planning than just drafting a will.

 Here are a number of components to include:

-- HIPAA Waiver.
+- General HIPAA Waiver.
 This document allows healthcare professionals to provide information on a patient’s health to third parties, such as family members.

 - Letter of Last Instruction.
 This personal document is an organized way for you to give your family important information about your finances and perhaps your reasons for your choices in your will or trust.
 This letter isn’t a will or a substitute for one.